Koshi Province: Administration

-There are 56 FPTP and 37 PR seats in the province.
+In a meeting on 17 January 2018, the government of Nepal finalized the temporary capital of Province No. 1, which was renamed as Koshi Province in Falgun 17 2079 and appointed Govinda Subba as the governor.

-In a meeting on 17 January 2018 the Government of Nepal finalized the temporary capital of Province No. 1, and appointed Govinda Subba as the governor.
+Sher Dhan Rai was elected as first chief minister of Koshi Province on 14 February 2018.
+Currently Hikmat Kumar Karki is serving as chief minister, the executive head of the Koshi government.

-Sher Dhan Rai was elected as Chief Minister of Province No. 1 on 14 February 2018.
-He was a former Minister for Information and Communications.
-He was appointed as the chief minister, according to Article 168 (1) of the Constitution of Nepal.
+For convenience and decentralisation, the province is divided into 14 districts, making it the province with the most districts in Nepal.
+CDO is the administrative head of each District.
+District inturn is further divided into Metropolitan city or/and Sub Metropolitan city or/and Municipality or/and Rural Municipality which has its own Local Government.

 Infrastructure

-Health Care
+Healthcare

 Koshi province stretches from Himalayan region to terai belt due to which health facilities are more viable in Terai than other parts.